andyzeng/apc-vision-toolbox/README.md

 2. In `evaluation/getError.m`, change the variable `benchmarkPath` to point to the filepath of your benchmark dataset directory
 3. We have provided our vision system's predictions in a saved Matlab .mat file `evaluation/predictions.mat`.
 To compute the accuracy of these predictions against the ground truth labels of the 'Shelf & Tote' benchmark dataset, run `evaluation/getError.m`

+## RGB-D Annotator
+An online WebGL-based tool for annotating ground truth 6D object poses on RGB-D data.
+Follows an implementation of [RGB-D Annotator](https://github.com/danielsuo/rgbd-annotator) with light changes.